hitchdev/hitchstory/examples/commandline/README.md

 ## Clean up everything

-When ./run.sh make is run on any of these 4 project, it will create one podman image and one volume each.
+When ./run.sh make is run, it will create one podman image and volume.
 This command cleans them both up:

 ```
 $ ./run.sh clean all